mediaelement/mediaelement/README.md

 ## Installation and Usage

-The full documentation on how to install MediaElementJs is available at [Installation and Usage](installation.md)
+The full documentation on how to install MediaElementJs is available at [Installation](installation.md).

+A guide on how to use it and some useful tips are available at [Usage and Tips](usage.md).

 ## API and Configuration